 - The most reliable option, as far as debt settlement companies go

 - Upfront about the risks and benefits of choosing a debt negotiation solution

 - Clarity on how your account is going with 24/7 access to your dashboard

 - No decisions are taken without consulting you

-- Fees only due when a debt is settled
+- Fees are only due when a debt is settled

-Overall, all Freedom Debt Relief reviews agree that this is not a debt consolidation loan or a debt management plan, so it should be one of your last options before bankruptcy.
-All risks considered, though, Freedom Debt is the most prominent and most well-established company in the space, and you can count on them to reach the best settlement on your behalf.
+Overall, consumers agree that Freedom Debt is one of the most prominent and most well-established companies in the space, and you can count on them to reach the best settlement on your behalf.

 The main downside that comes up in Freedom Debt Relief reviews is that their program doesn’t promise success but destroys your credit.
 Once you stop paying off your credit, the late fees, penalties, and damage to your credit score will follow.
 This is done in the hopes of creditors agreeing to receive a lower amount than the original loan (but still get some of their money back.)
 The catch is Freedom Debt can’t guarantee creditors will agree to settle.
 But when you stop payments, the negative credit history is virtually guaranteed.